Review Your Schedule

 - You have previously completed a course with AP credits or a pre-KSC college experience

-We are providing three opportunities for you to adjust your schedule:
+We are providing four opportunities for you to adjust your schedule:

 Adjust if you choose but remember, DON’T DROP A CLASS UNTIL YOU ADD ANOTHER.